By Richard Morgan

 Meet Gareth Southgate's England backroom team for 2018 World Cup

-As England get ready to kick off their World Cup campaign, we take a look at the men who will be assisting boss Gareth Southgate at Russia 2018.
+As England prepare to face Sweden in the World Cup quarter-finals, we take a look at the men who have been assisting boss Gareth Southgate at Russia 2018.

 So, who is in Southgate's backroom team, what exactly are their roles and how will they be assisting the England manager during the competition?